 Iceland is a bit bigger than the state of Maine and is circled by the aptly named Ring Road.
 It’s 828 miles to drive the entire Ring Road, or a little under 3 hours a day for 7 days.
 Although not noted in every region, just know that wherever you go, you’ll find awesome hiking.

 Reykjavik and the Golden Circle.
 The capital, Reykjavik, is the center of it all.
-The city can be explore by foot within a day and is filled with hip museums, tasty restaurants, fabulous nightlife and a pleny of places to sleep.
+The city can be explore by foot within a day and is filled with hip museums, tasty restaurants, fabulous nightlife and a plenty of places to sleep.
 The capital is also the best place to sort all logistics, book tours and stock up on food if you plan to travel around the island.
-The Golden Circle is a 200 mile driving route east and south of Reykjavik which as three famous geographic points: Þingvellir National Park, the Geysir geothermal area and the Gullfoss waterfall.
+The Golden Circle is a 200 mile driving route east and south of Reykjavik which has three famous geographic points: Þingvellir National Park, the Geyser geothermal area and the Gullfoss waterfall.
 All three are best seen as part of a day trip out of Reykjavik.

 East to Northeast.
 East of the Glacier Lagoon, you’ll find quiet harbor towns starting with Hofn, then dotting the East Fjords.
 Visitors also head east to see puffins and wild reindeer herds.
 The farther northeast you go, the less touristy it gets.
-See this 6 day itinerary that include days in East Iceland.

 WHEN’S THE BEST TIME TO VISIT ICELAND?

 Iceland is a great year-round destination.
 During the summer months, the weather is warmer, the vegetation is green, and the roads are best for driving.
-The winter is colder, but you’re able to see the northern lights and visit ice caves.
+The winter is colder, but you’re able to see the Northern Lights and visit ice caves.
 It’s also less crowded and lodging is cheaper.
 The weather is usually mild during the fall and spring which makes an excellent time for sightseeing.
-You may still be able to see the northern lights, which typically appear from September through April.
+You may still be able to see the Northern Lights, which typically appear from September through April.
 The temperatures don’t differ drastically, the average high in February is 36F and in July it’s 55F, but there’s snow in the winter and about twice as much precipitation as in the summer.

 PASSPORT & VISA REQUIREMENTS

 If you’ll be in Iceland for under 90 days, a visa is not required for U.S. and most European citizens.
-From the U.S, your passport must be valid for at least three months beyond your planned date of departure and have two pages for each entry stamp.
+From the U.S, your passport must be valid for at least three months beyond your planned date of departure and you must have two pages for each entry stamp.